All PSEO + Dual Enrollment

 Work with your school guidance counselor and your college advisor to ensure you take classes that will fulfill your high school requirements and also be beneficial in your academic pursuits after high school.

-The official high school transcript comes to Crown directly from the high school in a sealed envelope.
-An official homeschool transcript includes classes, grades, a cumulative GPA, and a parent signature and is mailed in a sealed envelope.
+The official high school transcript comes to Crown directly from the high school in a sealed envelope or through an electronic transcript service.
+An official homeschool transcript includes classes, grades, cumulative GPA, expected graduation date, and a parent signature and is mailed in a sealed envelope or emailed from a parent’s email.

 You must pay your bill before the classes begin.